acryldata/datahub-cloudformation/README.md

      - click "Create stack"

-     - you will see a stack 'datahub' (this is master stack), and it will invoke nested stacks in order
+     - you will see a stack 'dev-datahub' (this is master stack), and it will invoke nested stacks in order